songyi-98/Kindom/README.md

 ## Bugs

-Bugs which include My Profile page crashing or Help Me! fragments crashing (due to user suddenly switching to another bottom navigation activity) has been fixed.
 There is currently no known bugs that we know of.
 However, if you encounter a bug, please do tell us in the peer evaluation!